Portfolio

 Problem: As Udacity fought to grow its enterprise business, prospects constantly asked the sales team for customer proof points.
 During the decision cycle, prospects were hungry to know if they'd be in good company, and if Udacity had driven success with other companies in the same industry and with a similar use case.
 After all, Udacity's average deal size was in the high six figures at the time.
 So customer proof points became the sales team's #1 ask.

-Solution: I worked in partnership with the Sales Enablement team to create a customer proof point program, which involved identifying customer successes on a monthly basis and turning those successes into customer proof points, not in weeks or months, but in days.
-We defined the strategy for the program, how to roll it out, and how to maintain it, including roles and responsibilities across Sales Enablement and Product Marketing teams.
+Solution: I worked in partnership with the Sales Enablement team to create a customer proof point program, which involved identifying customer successes on a monthly basis and turning those successes into customer proof points (in days, not weeks or months).
+I defined the strategy and led content creation, and the Sales Enablement team managed identifying customer wins and distributing proof points once they were ready.

 Example of a customer proof point Click here to see the full version